 BIOsphere and Heritage of Lake Chad (BIOPALT) project

-The project involves a wide range of activities ranging from the establishment of an early warning system for droughts and floods, to the restoration of degraded ecosystems such as the habitats of elephant and Kouri cattle (Bos taurus longifrons) – the latter an emblematic endemic species that plays an important role in social cohesion.
-BIOPALT also focuses attention on income-generating activities through the promotion of a green economy and the development of the basin's natural resources.
-In particular, the project will help states prepare their application files for the creation of a transboundary biosphere reserve in the basin and nomination files for the designation of Lake Chad as a World Heritage site.
+The project includes a wide range of activities from setting up an early warning system for droughts and floods to restoring degraded ecosystems such as spawning grounds, spirulina and the Kouri cow (Bos taurus longifrons) - an endemic species that plays an important role in social cohesion.
+Particular attention is also paid to income-generating activities through the promotion of green economy and the valorization of the basin's natural resources.

 The project also focuses on accompanying Member States in the preparation of a dossier for the creation of a transboundary biosphere reserve in the basin and a nomination of the lake as a World Heritage Site.
 This involves updating and improving knowledge of Lake Chad's natural resources, and building capacity for the management and protection of these resources by managers, States and training and conservation technical institutions.

 The transboundary dimension of the Lake Chad Basin provides an opportunity for subregional cooperation and integration that the BIOPALT project will underpin to promote peace, safeguard and enhance natural and cultural resources in order to improve local communities' sources of income and thus contribute to poverty reduction.